 We’re continuing our series on common mistakes people make when developing their professional relationships.
-Check out our last post on how to properly follow up.
+To check out the rest of the series, explore asking for an introduction, the cold email, and not following up.

 This time we’re going to talk about one of the most potentially dangerous missteps: making introductions.

 First, it’s important to note that making introductions is one of your most powerful tools in professional networking.
 When done well, it allows you to add value and stay top of mind not just for one important connection, but for both of the people who are party to the introduction.
 You can add value to the person being introduced as well as the one you’re making the introduction to.
 Two birds, one stone.

 With great power comes great responsibility.
 While introductions are a great tool for furthering your relationships, they can be a double-edged sword if you don’t follow some best practices.

 We can’t bold this text enough: always ask for a double opt-in.

 A double opt-in means that when you’re making an introduction between two parties, you ask both parties if they’d like the introduction before making it.